-Sarina, a rural town of about 3300 people, is on the Bruce Highway, 30 km south of Mackay.
+Sarina, a rural town on the Bruce Highway, is 30 km south of Mackay.
 The town was named after Sarina Inlet, about eight km east of the town, which was named by surveyor William Wilson in 1869.
 The source for Wilson's naming of the inlet is unrecorded.

 The land around Sarina was first occupied by the Plane Creek pastoral run (1865).
 Lands were selected in the early 1880s, but there was no concentrated settlement or development for as long as the Colonial Sugar Refinery (CSR) headquartered its activities in nearby township of Homebush.
 In 1894 local sugar growers took advantage of the government's long-term finance provisions to build a central mill on Plane Creek, around which the town of Sarina was to grow.
 The Plane Creek mill began operation in 1896, and within a few years the settlement of Plane Creek had a postmaster, a storekeeper and a blacksmith.
 By 1905 there were two each of blacksmiths, storekeepers, butchers and hotels (the Commercial and the Grand Central).

 Plane Creek was renamed Sarina in about 1908, according to Pugh's post office directory.
 The 1911 directory recorded about double the number of farmers (mostly cane growers supplying the mill) compared with 1905 and four hotels, the two new ones being the National and the Palace.
 There was also a primary school (1897), a Catholic church (1907) and a Church of England (c1910).
 Wesleyan Methodist and Presbyterian churches followed in 1912 and c1914.